alamsha/IgitionMQTTClient/README.md

     cd mqtt-ignition/
     python3 mqtt-publish.py

     Just double click and run "simple-mqtt-websocket-example-master/index.html" file.

-You will see all published messages.
+    You will see all published messages on the browser.

 **....... still working on JAVA-MQTT-PubSub client**